Return on capital: Relationship with WACC

-Because financial theory states that the value of an investment is determined by both the amount of and risk of its expected cash flows to an investor, it is worth noting ROIC and its relationship to the weighted average cost of capital (WACC).
+Because financial theory states that the value of an investment is determined by both the amount of and risk of its expected cash flows to an investor, ROIC and its relationship to the weighted average cost of capital (WACC).

 The cost of capital is the return expected from investors for bearing the risk that the projected cash flows of an investment deviate from expectations.
 It is said that for investments in which future cash flows are incrementally less certain, rational investors require incrementally higher rates of return as compensation for bearing higher degrees of risk.
 In corporate finance, WACC is a common measurement of the minimum expected weighted average return of all investors in a company given the riskiness of its future cash flows.

 Since return on invested capital is said to measure the ability of a firm to generate a return on its capital, and since WACC is said to measure the minimum expected return demanded by the firm's capital providers, the difference between ROIC and WACC is sometimes referred to as a firm's "excess return", or "economic profit".